 North Lake to the Lamarck Lakes is a 4.2 mile out and back trail located near Bishop, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from July until October.
+The trail is primarily used for hiking, camping, and backpacking and is best used from July until October.

 Great trail, parking can be a bit of a problem, you can't park at the campground, and there is only room for 4 cars at the closest day use spot.
 However, the larger day use parking spot has a bathroom and plenty of parking, but have to walk half-mile to trail head.

 The hike starts climbing fairly quickly, lots of water in the streams.
 I have read that some people have trouble picking up the trail again from Lower Lamarck to Upper Lamarck and it can be tricky.
 The key is to cross over the stream soon right by where the stream flows out of lower Lamarck.
 The first 200 meters or so the trail is not great, but then the rest of the way up to Upper Lamarck is very well maintained.
 If you are indoubt you are on the right tail, then you aren't on it.